PET-CT scan

 PET-CT scanning overview

-- As a charity it is buffered to a much greater extent from the current financial constraints of the NHS.
-This means that we able to respond rapidly to advances in technology, and we currently have two PET-CT scanners.
+• As an independent charity it is buffered to a much greater extent from the current financial constraints of the NHS.
+This means that we are able to respond rapidly to advances in technology.

-- Our PET-CT service includes weekends.
+• Our PET-CT service runs 8am to 6.30pm Mondays to Fridays and occasionally we run weekend lists.
 This increases choice for patients, reduces the time patients have to wait before their scan, and reduces the time from initial presentation to diagnosis.

+• Most radiopharmaceuticals we use are made at an on-site cyclotron.
 We are committed to serving our NHS patients and work closely with the Mount Vernon Cancer Centre (MVCC) and associated multi-disciplinary teams (MDTs).
-Clinicians often visit us to discuss urgent issues regarding diagnosis and treatment with our acclaimed, friendly and knowledgeable radiologists.
+Clinicians often contact us to discuss urgent issues regarding diagnosis and treatment with our acclaimed, friendly and knowledgeable radiologists.

-In 2018, we launched a satellite PET-CT site at Lister Hospital in order to improve access to patients living to the north of Mount Vernon.
+In 2018, we launched a satellite PET-CT site at Lister Hospital in Stevenage, offering improved access to patients living to the north of Mount Vernon.

 Why choose us